twhamr/crafty-bot/README.md

 ### Notice
 As of 07/27/2025:
-> This project is very much WIP and I will be adding more functionality for the Discord Bot until it accomplishes my needs.
-I am pausing work on the Discord Bot and pouring my effort into fully finishing integration for the Crafty Controller API.
+> This project is very much WIP and I will be adding more functionality for the Discord Bot on an as-needed basis.
 Also, senior year of college begins here soon so progess will slow down due to that.
 Will update when that gets finished!

 ## Functionality